ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Implementation

-\subsubsection{VLM detection}
+\subsection{VLM Detection}

 Utilizing an open-vocabulary object detector ViLD~\cite{gu2021open}, objects in the environment can be identified by given specific labels.
 However, implementing this model online during training is time-consuming, so ViLD is utilized solely in the evaluation phase.
 In the training phase, the ground truth in the simulation is used to determine the center positions of the bounding boxes.
 It is important to note that ViLD's position detection in real-world scenarios is not always flawless.
-To simulate this imperfection, noise following a Gaussian distribution with a standard deviation equivalent to half the radius of the image crop is applied to the ground truth positions.
+To simulate this imperfection, Gaussian noise with a standard deviation equal to half the radius of the image crop is applied to the ground truth positions.